connets/tod-simulator/README.md

    - `on-board-driver`: Runs the TOD-Simulator with the agent inside the vehicle, without any delays in the communication.
    - `remote-driver`: Runs the TOD-Simulator with the agent located remotely, using `tod-omnet` as the simulator for the communication network.
    - `within-carla-sim`: Runs the CARLA simulator as part of the Docker Compose setup.
 This is recommended to avoid configuration issues.
+Please note that the `on-board-driver` and `remote-driver` profiles are mutually exclusive, so you must choose only one of them based on your requirements.

 ## Usage
 To run the TOD-Simulator with an on-board driver, execute the following commands: